-Join us for the 29th annual celebration of Herman Melville’s masterpiece, Moby-Dick.
-The classic novel comes alive during a 24-hour reading that takes place throughout the Museum’s 19th-century seafaring village.
-At noon on July 31, “Mr. Melville” will make his annual appearance at the Greenmanville Church and kick off the reading by reciting the first chapter of the novel.
+Join us for the 30th annual celebration of Herman Melville’s masterpiece, Moby-Dick.
+With the Charles W. Morgan back at Chubb’s Wharf after last summer’s historic 38th Voyage, the Moby-Dick Marathon will return to the decks of the 1841 wooden whaleship.
+The reading begins at noon on July 31 with an actor portraying Herman Melville reciting the first chapter of the novel.
 Visitors can then sign up to read a chapter aloud as the marathon continues until its conclusion.
-Once the reading is complete at noon on August 1, we will celebrate the 195th anniversary of Herman Melville’s birthday in old-fashioned style with song and cake.
+Once the reading is complete at noon on August 1, we will celebrate the 196th anniversary of Melville’s birthday in old-fashioned style with song and a great, white cake.

 Additional Event Activities

 Scholar Panel, “Ahab’s Tear and Pip’s Tambourine: Sufism, Shamanism, and Symbolism in Moby-Dick”: This year’s panel will feature David Peloquin and the main themes from two of his papers: “Ahab’s Tear” (2014) and “Pip’s Tambourine” (2015) as well as a preview of his new project: “A Guided Voyage Through Moby-Dick: Philosophy, Spirituality, and Symbolism in Melville’s Epic Saga”.
 The panel will also include a Q&A round with Dr. Mary K. Bercaw Edwards and the speaker.